 The experienced addiction specialists at BrightView understand how to help people overcome substance use disorders.
 We believe in treating the root causes of addiction while allowing patients to reside at home so they may continue managing their lives, families, and jobs.
 To learn more about how an outpatient addiction treatment center can help you or a loved one, reach out today by calling 888.501.9865.

 What Are the Most Dangerous Drugs?

 Not all of the most dangerous drugs are illegal.
-Some are not even addictive.
+However, even those available by prescription may have harmful and potentially life-threatening effects.
 Some of the most well-known and dangerous drugs include:

-Often prescribed as an anti-anxiety medication, “benzos” can cause respiratory depression leading to death, especially when combined with other drugs.
+Often prescribed as an anti-anxiety medication, common benzodiazepines include Klonopin, Xanax, and Ativan.
+Overuse of these medicines can cause respiratory depression leading to death, especially when combined with other drugs.

-A powerful stimulant, cocaine is commonly used recreationally.
-Users risk long-term health complications such as organ failure, respiratory distress, heart disease, and seizures.
+Cocaine is a powerful stimulant commonly used recreationally.
+People who use cocaine frequently or in excessive quantities may risk long-term health complications such as organ failure, respiratory distress, heart disease, and seizures.

-Commonly used to treat depression, OCD, and ADHD, antidepressants are ranked high on the list of dangerous drugs due to the long-term adverse health risks, including heart attack and stroke.
+Commonly used to treat depression, OCD, and ADHD, antidepressants are ranked high on the list of dangerous drugs.
+Without taking them under medical supervision and according to a doctor’s orders, they may cause potentially fatal health problems, including heart attack and stroke.

 Although heroin is rampant, it is not ranked as high on the world’s most dangerous drug list.
 However, its position does not make it any less risky.
 Users may experience serious health complications, including collapsed veins, infections of the heart lining, and kidney disease, potentially resulting in fatality.